k8ssandra/k8ssandra-operator/docs/content/en/install/local/multi-cluster-helm/_index.md

 false
 ```

-### Generate and install ClientConfigs
+### Register the data plane to the control plane

-[create-clientconfig.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh) lives in the k8ssandra-operator repo.
-It is used to configure access to remote clusters.
+[k8ssandra-client](https://github.com/k8ssandra/k8ssandra-client) is used to register data planes to control planes.
+It does this by installing a ClientConfig on the control plane.

 **Note:** K8ssandra Operator restarts automatically whenever there is a change to a `ClientConfig` (a create, update, or delete operation).
 This restart is done in order to update connections to remote clusters.